pico2/Arianrhod/Source/sources/cpython/Doc/using/windows.rst

 earlier are no longer supported (due to the lack of users or developers).
 Check :pep:`11` for details on all unsupported platforms.

-* Up to 2.5, Python was still compatible with Windows 95, 98 and ME (but already raised a deprecation warning on installation).
-For Python 2.6 (and all following releases), this support was dropped and new releases are just expected to work on the Windows NT family.
 * `Windows CE <http://pythonce.sourceforge.net/>`_ is still supported.
 * The `Cygwin <http://cygwin.com/>`_ installer offers to install the `Python interpreter <http://cygwin.com/packages/python>`_ as well; it is located under